aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 2. **Elasticache**: caching DB like Redis.
 It is Regional,  so you must scope it to a specific subnet.
 3. **DynamoDB**: AWS custom NoSQL DB that can be regional or global, but the actual database is managed for you behind the scenes so all you control are specific tables, nothing like hardware profile or network connectivity settings.

-These managed database services mean that you don't manage the OS nor the database engine.
+These managed database services mean that you don't manage the OS nor the database engine, as opposed to unmanaged EC2.

 The shared responsibility model applies here:

 **what you're responsible for**